 When it comes to cybersecurity, there is no “one size fits all” piece of software.
 The various components of your infrastructure may call for different solutions.
 While a password vault may work best for individual applications, critical infrastructures like a server environment are better served with a PEDM solution.
 Though their approaches may differ, PASM and PEDM are ultimately complementary, creating an even more secure, reliable solution.

-Powertech Identity & Access Manager (BoKS) is an award winning PEDM solution that is a perfect fit for a multi-vendor Linux and UNIX server environment.
-Using granular privileged access controls to successfully protect your organization’s data, Powertech Identity & Access Manager also streamlines your security with centralized management and accelerated scaling capabilities.
-To see just how well Powertech Identity & Access Manager can work for you, contact one of our experts today.
+Core Privileged Access Manager (BoKS) is an award winning PEDM solution that is a perfect fit for a multi-vendor Linux and UNIX server environment.
+Using granular privileged access controls to successfully protect your organization’s data, Core Privileged Access Manager (BoKS) also streamlines your security with centralized management and accelerated scaling capabilities.
+To see just how well Core Privileged Access Manager (BoKS) can work for you, contact one of our experts today.

-See one in action by watching our demo.
+See Core Privileged Access Manager (BoKS) in action by watching our demo.